rmontalvo/lttng-test/README.md

 The procedure is the following.
 First, we need to instrument our application, which means, writing (tracepoints) to trace the time wasted between lock requests and acquisitions.
 Second, set-up a LTTNG session and execute our test to record these traces.
 Finally we collect and analyse these traces to present our results.

 Our main goal is to show how simple is to use LTTNG to analyse non trivial performance problems in multi-threaded programming.
 For sake of explanation, we will present only important parts of our test.
-However, the complete source code can be found at the [repository](https://github.com/rmontalvo/lttng-test.git).
+However, the complete source code can be found in the [repository](https://github.com/rmontalvo/lttng-test.git).

 #### Custom tracepoints